 - Third, check my location.
-(203 Wilson Road, Newark, DE 19711.)
+(708 Harvard Lane, Newark, DE 19711.)
 I am in the heart of Newark.
+(Yes, I moved from my old location a few blocks east as of Aug 1, 2019.)
 Make sure that you are willing to make the drive at the time of day you are available for lessons.
 Experience has taught me that worn-down parents are not as enthusiastic about driving 25+ minutes after a few months of lessons.
 Piano lessons are ideally a long-term relationship.
 Be okay with your drive time for the potential long-term.

 - Then, if you think you would fit well in my studio, please contact me!
 We can discuss time slots and an interview.
 But please read through the website information first so I know you are in full agreement with my policies.
 It saves us both precious time and frustration.
 Interviews are $20.
 If you decide to take lessons with me the fee will go toward your first month.